Japan mourns tsunami dead; grapples with unfinished business

 The Japanese people earned the world's admiration for their composure, discipline and resilience in the face of the disaster while its companies impressed with the speed with which they bounced back, mending torn supply chains.

-As a result, the economy looks set to return to pre-disaster levels in coming months with the help of about $230 billion (146.75 billion pounds) in rebuilding funds agreed in rare cooperation between the government and the opposition.
+As a result, the economy looks set to return to pre-disaster levels in coming months with the help of about $230 billlion in rebuilding funds agreed in rare cooperation between the government and the opposition.

 "In recent history, Japan seized rapid economic expansion from the ashes and desolation of World War Two, and we built the most energy-efficient economy in the world in the aftermath of the oil shock," Prime Minister Yoshihiko Noda said in an article published in the Washington Post.